LassoSoft/LassoGuide/lasso_guide_source/operations/images-multimedia.rst

 In order to serve an image or multimedia file through Lasso the MIME type of the file must first be determined.
-Often, this can be discovered by looking at the configuration of the Web server or Web browser.
+Often, this can be discovered by looking at the configuration of the web server or web browser.
 The MIME type for a GIF is :mimetype:`image/gif` and the MIME type for a JPEG is :mimetype:`image/jpeg`.

 .. note::
-   It is not recommended that you configure your Web server application to process all ".gif" and ".jpg" files through Lasso.
+   It is not recommended that you configure your web server application to process all ".gif" and ".jpg" files through Lasso.
 Lasso will attempt to interpret the binary data of the image file as Lasso code.
 Instead, use one of the procedures below to serve an image file from a path with a ".lasso" extension.

-.. member:: image->data
+.. member:: image->data()

    Converts an image object to a binary bytes object.
 This is useful for serving images to a browser without writing the image to file.